ga4gh/vrs/docs/source/terms_and_model.rst

 ##################

-Systemic Variation is a :ref:`Variation` of multiple molecules in the context of a system, such as a genome, cell, or sample.
+Systemic Variation is a :ref:`Variation` of multiple molecules in the context of a system, such as a genome, cell, sample, or homologous chromosomal Locations.

 .. _AbsoluteAbundance: